lfrestrepog/if-docs/docs/pipelines/sci.md

 - aggregating the individual SCI scores over time using our [aggregate](../major-concepts/aggregation.md) feature
 - using [mock observations](../reference/plugins.md#built-in) to generate dummy input data
-- using a third party plugin to grab real grid carbon intensity data
+- using a third-party plugin to grab real grid carbon intensity data
 - grabbing real metadata for your processor using [csv-lookup](./instance-metadata.md)